 During live view photography, you can press ® to preview the effects of shutter speed, aperture, and ISO sensitivity on exposure.
-Exposure can be adjusted by ±5 EV (\$\square\$ 130), although only values between -3 and +3 EV are reflected in the preview display.
-Note that the preview may not accurately reflect the final results when flash lighting is used, Active D-Lighting (□ 174), High Dynamic Range (HDR; □ 176), or bracketing is in effect, A (auto) is selected for the Picture Control Contrast parameter ( $\square$ 166), or $x \ge 5a$ is selected for shutter speed.
+Exposure can be adjusted by ± 5 EV (\square 130), although only values between -3 and +3 EV are reflected in the preview display.
+Note that the preview may not accurately reflect the final results when flash lighting is used, Active D-Lighting (\Box 174), High Dynamic Range (HDR; \Box 176), or bracketing is in effect, A (auto) is selected for the Picture Control Contrast parameter (\Box 166), or x 25 a is selected for shutter speed.
 If the subject is very bright or very dark, the exposure indicators will flash to warn that the preview may not accurately reflect exposure.
-Exposure preview is not available when but a selected for shutter speed.
+Exposure preview is not available when b \downarrow b is selected for shutter speed.
+Press the shutter-release button the rest of the way down to shoot.
+The monitor will turn off.